-If you live in a country that allows for insurance deductible waivers for auto glass, this is a possibility.
+If you live in a country that allows for insurance deductible waivers for Car glass replacement, this is a possibility.
 This depends on your insurance company and your local laws, which are always subject to change.
 Check with your insurance agent or broker for more information, but be prepared to know that there’s a good chance you may have to pay for a windscreen replacement.

 How much does it cost to replace a windscreen?

 Replacing an entire windscreen is the worst-case scenarios when it comes to the damage that has impacted your vehicle’s glass.

 However, it’s a necessary evil if your windscreen can’t be fixed.
 Usually, if the car glass chip is too deep or too big, then the windscreen crack can stretch across the entire windscreen or reach the edge, in which case there’s a high chance that you may have to have the windscreen replaced instead of repaired.